This post contains affiliate links to products I recommend. Read my full disclosure statement.

 Number Sight Word Matching

 Kids love playing matching games.
 Make two copies of each number sight word, turn them over face down, and have players turn cards over two at a time to try to find the match.
-This game can also be played with regular sight words.
+Play this game with regular sight words, too!

 Hide and Seek

-Hide number sight words around the room and have students go find them.
-This game can also be played with regular sight words to play this game, too.
+Hide number sight words around the room and have students find them.
+Use regular sight words to play this game, too.

 Number Sight Word Race

 This game was probably the second favorite one to do after Act It Out.
 Line the number sight word cards up across the room away from the students.
 Call out a number and have a player run down and get the number sight word card and race it back to you.
 You can divide students into teams and make it a relay.
-This game can also be played with regular sight words.
+Students might enjoying playing this relay with regular sight words.

 I hope these activities give you some fun ways to teach number sight words to your students.
 Do you have any special games or activities you use to teach number sight words?
 I’d love to hear your ideas!